 - Is there a shareholders’ agreement containing a strong anti-dilution, or liquidation preference?

-- Are all the relevant IP and URLs owned by the company?
+- Does the company own all the relevant IP and URLs?
 If they have IP licences: do these have a sufficient length and scope?

 - Set up a good information flow